GF2++

 Copies the bits from an unsigned integral src value and returns a reference to this for chaining.

-auto fill (std::invocable< usize > auto f)
+auto copy (std::invocable< usize > auto f)

-Fill the store by repeatedly calling f(i) and returns a reference to this for chaining.
+Fills the store by repeatedly calling f(i) and returns a reference to this for chaining.

 auto random_fill (double p=0.5, u64 seed=0)